Localized Rings and Their Ideals

 Given an $R$-module $M$, the analogous construction yields an $R[U^{-1}]$-module $M[U^{-1}]$ which is called the localization of $M$ at $U$.
 See the section on modules.

-Our focus in this section is on localizing multivariate polynomial rings and their quotients.
+Our focus in this section is on localizing both multivariate polynomial rings and quotients of multivariate polynomial rings by ideals.
 The starting point for this is to provide functionality for handling (several types of) multiplicatively closed subsets of multivariate polynomial rings.
 Given such a polynomial ring R

 and a multiplicatively closed subset U